oscarliu666/Hand-Motion-Controlled-Embedded-Synthesizer/README.md

 The best solution was to switch to the ESP32-WROVER, which has a built-in 8-bit DAC.
 Despite its lower resolution, it is much faster to send data to than the I2C DAC, which fixed our issues with synthesis.

 ### Mapping Sensor Input to Output Sound
+When directly mapping the sensor input to a specific frequency, we found that it was very hard to play when we tested the system for the first time.
+To somewhat alleviate this, we decided to add some interpolation.
+By storing an array holding the frequencies for the 13 notes between C3 and C4 and "binning" the measured distance from the sensor into one of 13 divisions, the synthesizer can find an approximate nearest note.
+Then for a blend factor $\alpha$, we can use the linear interpolation formula to "mix" the mapped value and the nearest value together.

+$$f_{blended} = \alpha f_{nearest} + (1 - \alpha) f_{mapped}$$

+The higher the alpha value, the smoother the note changes are.
+By combining the mapped and nearest frequencies, we can achieve some smoothness/glissando between note changes like a theremin, while also making the output sound closer to the notes on a chromatic scale, making it easier to play.

+Furthermore, by letting alpha vary, starting from 0.6 and getting closer to 0.0 as the mapped sensor input approaches a note boundary, the user can reach correct notes even more easily.

 ## Citations/Libraries Used
 - Adafruit_VL53L0X.h